z88dk/z88dk/libsrc/_DEVELOPMENT/stdio/readme.txt

  1    base    if set indicates octal conversion
  0    P       if set indicates precision was defined

-* dflags

-Flag bits associated with the driver.
-This is temporary state information that will be moved to the driver when posix file descriptors are added.

-if bits 2..0 = 000, the driver has no flags managed by stdio

-if bits 2..0 = 001, the driver is an input terminal

-   BYTE AT OFFSET 13
-   bit   name      purpose

-    7    echo      if set, echo is on
-    6    password  if set, echo asterisks only
-    5    line      if set, input is gathered a line at a time 4    cook      if set, input may be processed by the driver 3    caps lock if set, indicates processed chars should be capitalized 210   type      001 = input terminal

-   BYTE AT OFFSET 14

-   bit   name      purpose

-    76   reserved  reserved for driver use
-    1    cursor    if set, terminal generates a cursor while in line mode 0    crlf      if set, terminal performs crlf conversions

-if bits 2..0 = 010, the driver is an output terminal

-   BYTE AT OFFSET 13
-   bit   name      purpose

-    4    cook      if set, output may be processed by the driver 210   type      010 = output terminal

-bits 2..0 = 100 reserved to prevent conflict with memstreams

 MEMORY STREAM FILE STRUCTURE
 ============================